Considering an extended warranty on a product purchase? So are many shoppers, as we found in this survey.

 Choosing an extended warranty on a product

-Whether you’re purchasing a car, couch, or coffee maker, it’s important to consider whether an extended warranty is good for your purchase and your needs.
+Whether you’re purchasing a car, couch, or coffee maker, it’s important to consider whether an extended warranty makes sense for your purchase and your needs.
 Considering factors like the item cost, risk of damage, and warranty details can help you make an informed decision.
-And if you’ve recently made an item purchase, it’s not too late to get a warranty—you can get a protection plan post-purchase with Mulberry On Demand, available through the browser extension.